dlt-hub/dlthub-motherduck-lightdash-demo/README.md

 password = "<your MotherDuck access token>"
 ```

-> 🔒 **Say this out loud:** if a token lands in a chat window, it is compromised — rotate it.
+> 🔒 if a token lands in a chat window, it is compromised — rotate it.

 ---